Atomic clock: History

 In 1949, Alfred Kastler and Jean Brossel developed a technique called optical pumping for electron energy level transitions in atoms using light.
 This technique is useful for creating much stronger magnetic resonance and microwave absorption signals.
 Unfortunately, this caused a side effect with a light shift of the resonant frequency.
 Claude Cohen-Tannoudji and others managed to reduce the light shifts to acceptable levels.

-Ramsey developed a method, commonly known as Ramsey interferometry nowadays, for higher frequencies and narrower resonances in the oscillating fields.
+Ramsey developed a method, now commonly known as Ramsey interferometry, for higher frequencies and narrower resonances in the oscillating fields.
 Kolsky, Phipps, Ramsey, and Silsbee used this technique for molecular beam spectroscopy in 1950.

-After 1956, atomic clocks were studied by many groups, such as the National Institute of Standards and Technology (formerly the National Bureau of Standards) in the USA, the Physikalisch-Technische Bundesanstalt (PTB) in Germany, the National Research Council (NRC) in Canada, the National Physical Laboratory in the United Kingdom, International Time Bureau (French: Bureau International de l'Heure, abbreviated BIH), at the Paris Observatory, the National Radio Company, Bomac, Varian, Hewlett–Packard and Frequency & Time Systems.
+After 1956, atomic clocks were studied by many groups, such as the National Institute of Standards and Technology (NIST, formerly the National Bureau of Standards) in the USA, the Physikalisch-Technische Bundesanstalt (PTB) in Germany, the National Research Council (NRC) in Canada, the National Physical Laboratory in the United Kingdom, International Time Bureau (French: Bureau International de l'Heure, abbreviated BIH), at the Paris Observatory, the National Radio Company, Bomac, Varian, Hewlett–Packard and Frequency & Time Systems.

 During the 1950s, the National Radio Company sold more than 50 units of the first atomic clock, the Atomichron.
 In 1964, engineers at Hewlett-Packard released the 5060 rack-mounted model of caesium clocks.